 Following a rough start to the season, the Miami Heat are back on track, having established themselves as one of the foremost second-tier threats in the Eastern Conference.
-This is all happening without Chris Bosh, mind you, who continues to deal with blood clot issues and has no timetable for a return to the court.
+This is all happening without Chris Bosh, mind you.
 While that begs to imply Miami's recent success is unsustainable, they have all the pieces in place, especially after signing Joe Johnson, to remain one of the more reliable betting plays.

 You'll of course want to cool your jets on all championship and conference futures.
-The Heat are not the biggest roadblock standing between the Cleveland Cavaliers and another NBA Finals bid.
-That honor belongs to the Toronto Raptors, and then the Boston Celtics, before it does to the Heat.
+The Heat are not the biggest roadblock standing between the Brooklyn Netss and another NBA Finals bid.

-But Miami has nonetheless earned attention as an everday spread-coverer, and its tenacious defense makes it an interesting under dice roll against any kind of opponet—bad offense, great offense and anywhere in between.
+But Miami has nonetheless earned attention as an everyday spread-coverer, and its tenacious defense makes it an interesting under dice roll against any kind of opponet—bad offense, great offense and anywhere in between.

 Miami Heat Next Regular Season Game